-The welded processor controversy of Intel Drawn, and now it's official (seemingly) - in a few years we will start to see more and more Processors Sold when soldered in advance to the motherboard
+The welded processor controversy of Intel Continued, and now it's official (ostensibly) - in a few years we'll start seeing more and more Processors Sold when soldered in advance to the motherboard

 Last year, We were furious when we discovered that Intel apparently had plans to abandon processor residency and instead adopt a business model where processors would be soldered directly to the motherboard and could not be purchased separately or upgraded separately.